How to Get the Required 35 Hours of PMP Training Cheap and Easy?

 - Downloadable PodCast Training

-Benefits and downsides of the various types of training are listed below:
+Benefits and downsides of the various types of training are listed below for your comparison:

-Face-to-face exam prep course is the more traditional type of PMP® training in which a instructor presents to a group of students and answers any questions the students may have.
+Face-to-face exam prep course is the more traditional type of PMP training in which an instructor presents to a group of students and answers any questions the students may have.

-- The instructor can attend to the questions and queries of individual students.
+- The instructor can attend to the questions and queries of individual students in an interactive way.

-- One may be able find a study partner from the course to co-study to PMP® success.
+- One may be able to find a study partner from the course to co-study to PMP success.

-- Some face-to-face training may be organized in a bootcamp type in which the class runs for 4 days in a row and the students will take the actual PMP® exam on day 5.
+- Some face-to-face training may be organized in a bootcamp format in which the class runs for 4 days in a row and the students will take the actual PMP exam on day 5.
 This arrangement allows the students to focus fully on the PMP exam for the whole week.
 It is often reported that PMP bootcamps score a higher pass rate.

-- Busy professionals may not be able to take several days off to attend the classroom training.
+- Busy professionals may not be able to take several days off to attend the bootcamp type classroom training.

-Online PMP® training and downloadable podcast PMP® training both offer flexibility not achieved by classroom training, students are able to watch the video lessons on their intelligent phones (e.g. iPhone, Andriod, Blackberry) and watch the lessons on the go whenever they have free time.
+Online PMP training and downloadable podcast PMP training both offer flexibility not achieved by classroom training, students are able to watch the video lessons on their intelligent phones (e.g. iPhone, Andriod, Blackberry) and watch the lessons on the go whenever they have free time.

 - Video lessons are also great for visual learners as there are lots of illustrations and charts.

-- The best part is that one can repeat a lessons to further understand the topic whenever needed.
+- The best part is that one can repeat a lesson to further understand the topic whenever needed.

-- Allows busy professionals to obtained the required contact hours without causing disruptions to their lives.
+- Allows busy professionals to obtain the required contact hours without causing disruptions to their lives.

 - The instructors may not be able to answer your questions interactively as you may need to ask the questions through email or discussion forums.

 FAQ: Contact Hours vs PDU

-The confusion between contact hours and professional development units (PDU) arises from the fact that the same PMP® training course can allow different people to obtain either contact hours and PDU (but not simultaneously).
-But this not just confuses PMP® aspirants but also PMP® training providers.
-I have seen some advertise their PDU courses to PMP® aspirants!
+The confusion between contact hours and professional development units (PDU) arises from the fact that the same PMP training course can allow different people to obtain either contact hours and PDU (but not simultaneously).

-But it is not difficult to differentiate between the two.
+But it is not difficult to differentiate between the Contact Hours and PDUs.
 Just remember:

-So, if you are reading this PMP® guide, you should aim to get 35 Contact Hours.
+So, if you are reading this PMP guide, you should aim to get the 35 PMP Contact Hours.

-Once you have identified your preferred way to obtain the 35 contact hours of project management education for your PMP® exam, do take action.
-You will also need to obtain or purchase the PMBOK® Guide guide, at least 1 PMP® study guide and practice exams as your study companion.
+Once you have identified your preferred way of obtaining the 35 contact hours of project management education for your PMP Exam, take action now to begin your PMP journey.